StudioFuel/wp-paginate/readme.txt

 * empty - Display before markup and after markup code even when the page list is empty
 * range - The number of page links to show before and after the current page
 * anchor - The number of links to always show at beginning and end of pagination
-* gap - The minimum number of pages before a gap is replaced with ellipses (...)
+* gap - The minimum number of pages before a gap is replaced with an ellipsis (...)

 You can even control the current page and number of pages with: